Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 This page contains in-depth details on how to configure the jobs configuration file for Batch Shipyard.

+## Considerations
+- By default, containers are executed with the working directory set to the Azure Batch task working directory (or `$AZ_BATCH_TASK_WORKING_DIR`).
+This default is set such that all files written to this path (or any child paths) are persisted to the host.
+This behavior can be changed through the options `default_working_dir` or to explicitly set the working dir with the container runtime respective switch to `additional_docker_run_options` or `additional_singularity_options`.
+- Container logs are automatically captured to `stdout.txt` and `stderr.txt` within the `$AZ_BATCH_TASK_DIR`.
+You can egress these logs using the `data files task` command (e.g.,
+`data files task --filespec myjobid,mytaskid,stdout.txt`).

 ## Schema
 The jobs schema is as follows: